Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "I’m doing what must be done," Keeda corrected her.
 "I’m shutting down Dataspace."

 A horrible sickness lurched into Zero’s belly.
 "No!
 You cannot!
-Dataspace is the *foundation,* without it…you’ll delete Legion!
+Dataspace is the *foundation,* without it... you’ll delete Legion!
 You’ll reset tens of millions of years of progress!"

 "You have backups and archives.
 It is reliably *software.* But the Entity depends on Substrate, yes?
 What becomes of it once deprived?"

 The answer was evident in the digital *war* now raging around them as the Entity lashed futilely against administrative functions that by its own nature it couldn’t even see.
 There was a sharp alert sound from a nearby console as it powered down.
-Daemon didn’t stop reaching out for help. "*Please,* Daar…" she begged, quietly.
+Daemon didn’t stop reaching out for help. "*Please,* Daar..." she begged, quietly.
 Her plea was punctuated by another console powering off, then another.
 Her avatar fizzled briefly, became transparent enough to see the drone inside, which dipped momentarily before stabilizing.

 Daar stared at her, then at Keeda, then back at her, impossibly torn between loyalty and necessity.

 Keeda held his ground.

 "Don’t you see what we’ve made, here?" he asked, standing tall and looking Daar in the eye.
 "Up until today, it was our friend.
-Now…now it’s a god."
+Now... now it’s a god."

-…Zero could see that the Great Father had not.
-For all his magnificence and obvious intelligence, the years of foresight and planning that led up to this moment…
+...Zero could see that the Great Father had not.
+For all his magnificence and obvious intelligence, the years of foresight and planning that led up to this moment...

 He had a weakness.
 A terrible weakness, one that may not bode well for the future.

 All the Great Father saw was his *friend* being betrayed in front of his eyes.
-And worse, curse of curses…he immediately saw the necessity of it.
+And worse, curse of curses... he immediately saw the necessity of it.
 Even across species, Zero could see the emotional *agony* playing out before him.

 "A digital god," Keea continued.
 "Even if it *wasn’t* a beacon for our doom, did we come all this way to swap one control system for another?"